 Data Requests and Research

 In the spirit of enhancing the development of students, staff, and the field of education, Birdville ISD considers requests from outside entities to perform educational research projects within the district.
-To ensure that such projects are in the best interest of students and are aligned with the district's core purpose, research requests are submitted to the Planning, Assessment, and Research (PAR) Department for review and approved by the Cabinet before the onset of the study.
+To ensure that such projects are in the best interest of students and are aligned with the district's core purpose, research requests are submitted to the Curriculum, Assessment and Accountability (CAA) Department for review and approval by the Cabinet before the onset of the study.
 The review board will notify the researcher of project acceptance.
 Please review the guidelines on this page and complete an application for research (internal or external) and a request for data (if needed).
-BIDS lacks the resources to support undergraduate research and class assignments at this time.
+BISD lacks the resources to support undergraduate research and class assignments at this time.

 Type of Application